 - Vegetable Oil Enough for deep frying

-- Pour the batter into a large bowl and whisk together until it's light and fluffy. hand whisk for about 3 to 4 minutes or electric hand mixer for about a minute or two.
+- Pour the batter into a large bowl and whisk together until it's light and fluffy.
+Hand whisk for about 3 to 4 minutes or an electric hand mixer for about a minute or two.

-- Blend the Habanero, bell peppers and Onions in a separate bowl and mix it together with the Beans paste.
+- Blend the Habanero, bell peppers and Onions in a separately and mix it together with the Beans paste.

-- Dissolve the stock cube in a 1/2 of a Tbs of Water and add it to the Beans Paste also add Salt to taste (this recipe is very sensitive to salt so be careful a little goes a long way) then mix everything together.
+- Add the stock cube and salt to taste (this recipe is very sensitive to salt so be careful a little goes a long way) then mix everything together.

-- Place some Oil in a pan (enough to deep fry the Akara) and fry till golden brown.
-It's good to press down the Akara balls a little bit just to get rid of any excess Oil that might have been absorbed during the frying process.
+- It's good to press down the Akara balls a little bit just before taking them out of the oil to get rid of any excess oil that might have been absorbed during the frying process.

 Thanks for stopping by.
 Let’s connect!

 If you make this Akara recipe, I’d love to see pictures of your creations on Instagram and Facebook. #cheflolaskitchen